phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Sound

+For Android there are two special values for sound you can use.
+The first is `default` which will play the phones default notification sound.
+Then second is `ringtone` which will play the phones default ringtone sound.

 In order for your your notification to play a custom sound you will need to add the files to your Android project's `res/raw` directory.
 Then send the follow JSON from GCM:

 ```javascript